 These could hint towards cancer, toxins build-up in their body, diabetic ketoacidosis (sick sweet odor), or even kidney failure (ammonia-like smell).

-Pro-Tip: Its fur might develop bald spots, clumps, or shed vigorously, and you may have to clean it up in nearing death days, so it is advisable to use a portable pet hair vacuum to groom its fur.
+Pro-Tip: Their fur might develop bald spots, clumps, or shed vigorously, and you may have to clean it up in nearing death days, so it is advisable to use a portable pet hair vacuum to groom the fur.

 6. They Are Not Behaving Like Their Usual Adorable Personality